anuragsoni/fiber/README.md

 Fiber is an asynchronous HTTP toolkit for Kotlin that is built on top of coroutines and Netty.

+> [!CAUTION]
+> The library is in a POC stage so far.
+This is good for browsing/experimenting but is not ready for real-world use.

 ## Server Example

 ```kotlin